 Please share a unique travel experience you will never forget.

-"After a journey of two trains, three planes, and a boat to get to the Maldives to review hotels for six weeks, I pulled out my camera to take the first photo when a double rainbow appeared in the Indian Ocean.
-I cried."
+"After a long journey of two trains, three planes, and a boat to get to the Maldives to review hotels for six weeks, I should have gone straight for the shower.
+Instead, I pulled out my camera to take the first photos of the trip when a double rainbow appeared in the Indian Ocean.
+I sat in the sand and cried."

 Featured trips & expertise